-A true Empath cannot walk past someone suffering and not feel a need to stop and help that person.
-Homeless people can be particularly difficult, as they are everywhere and little can be done to help them unless the Empath has an occupation related to this.
-A true Empath feels compelled to go to anyone they feel pain from, be it angst or something physical.
-And a true Empath's compassion will usually be accepted on the spot: People in pain, regardless of how they might normally react to strangers, will receive an Empath with open arms.
+A true empath cannot walk past someone suffering and not feel a need to stop and help that person.
+Homeless people can be particularly difficult, as they are everywhere, and it's hard to make a meaningful difference in their lives.
+A true empath feels compelled to go to anyone who is in pain, be it emotional or psychological angst or something physical.
+And a true empath's compassion will usually be accepted on the spot: People in pain, regardless of how they might normally react to strangers, will receive an empath with open arms.
 They know instinctively that their pain matters to them.

 7. Can you heal?

 Most empaths have the ability to heal.
 Yes, that means physically.
 This isn’t about reiki or any other alternative modality, although those may be similar in concept.
 An empath heals instinctively, usually by drawing the pain or ailment out and accepting it into their own bodies.
 For obvious reasons, this is not recommended for anyone who doesn’t know how to keep from becoming ill in the process.